-Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions With Comments?
+Nicole Kidman Takes Heat For Trump Comments, But What Were Her True Intentions?

 — Michael Vincent (@mbvince) January 13, 2017

-However, some social media users did see Kidman’s words as a call for citizens of the United States to come together, and did support her words.
+However, some social media users did see Kidman’s words as a call for citizens of the United States to come together and did support her words.

 @NicoleKidman You’ve helped to bridge the gap a bit and restored a little hope I had lost in Hollywood. -Trump Supporter